phanumat/Documentation/device-type-developers-guide/parse.rst

     }

 Our ``parse()`` method inspects the passed-in description, and creates an Event with name "switch" and a value of "on" or "off".
-It then returns the created Event, where the SmartThings platform will handle firing the Event and notifying any SmartApps subscribed to that Event.
+It then returns the created Event, where the PEA HiVE platform will handle firing the Event and notifying any SmartApps subscribed to that Event.

 ----